Elevation: 8,255 ft

 This peak is not in the book.
 Published June 2019

-Long Tom Mountain is located 36.0 miles west northwest of Salmon, Idaho.
+Long Tom Mountain is located 36.0 miles WNW of Salmon, Idaho.
 A fire lookout is located on a point just south of the summit.
 USGS Long Tom Mountain

 Bing Young provided the following history of the lookout:

 If any one point on the Forest had to be selected as being the most important for a lookout, it is likely that Long Tom would be the site most preferred.
-By 1920 Long Tom had been selected as a site of primary importance and by 1924 a small 10′ x 10′ building was in place on the point.
-Long Tom has since been rebuilt twice–in the CCC era and again in 1977-making it the most rebuilt lookout on the Forest.
+By 1920, Long Tom had been selected as a site of primary importance and by 1924 a small 10′ x 10′ building was in place on the point.
+Long Tom has since been rebuilt twice–in the CCC era and again in 1977, making it the most rebuilt lookout in the Forest.

 Long Tom is mostly easily reached by vehicle on a road up Colson Creek or Spring Creek.
-Hikers willing to endure a steep 5100 foot vertical foot climb can reach Long Tom by trail from from Colson Creek, or in an even more strenuous hike, from the mouth of the Middle Fork up Long Tom Creek.
-The lookout gets its name from an old mining device used extensively on Long Tom Creek. —Salmon National Forest Fire Lookouts by Bing Young 1982, page 29.
+Hikers willing to endure a steep 5,100-foot vertical climb can reach Long Tom by trail from Colson Creek or, in an even more strenuous hike, from the mouth of the Middle Fork up Long Tom Creek.
+The lookout gets its name from an old mining device used extensively on Long Tom Creek. —Salmon National Forest Fire Lookouts by Bing Young 1982, Page 29.